Articles by The Professional Trustee Team

 We have now just completed the end of the financial year and this is an ideal time for trustees to ensure trust administration has been done correctly.

 It is also a good time to consider whether appointing a professional trustee is warranted.

-Check out our Family Trust as well as our Professional Trustee section of this website for more information, or if you have a question or would like to speak us, please contact us now.
+Check out the Family Trust page as well as the Professional Trustee section of this website for more information.
+Or if you have a question or would like to speak us, please contact us now.
 We're here to help.

 Professional Trustee Services

 Gilligan Rowe + Associates Ltd

 Email: [email protected]

 P.S.
 Did you like this article?
 Go ahead and sign up to our free newsletter and receive tips, updates and useful information to help you protect your assets and grow your net worth.
 GRA are accountants who provide expert accountant advice both in NZ and offshore.

 My wife and I attended the Leaders event.
 It was a good day and a really good range of topics were included.
 Thank you for putting it on. - Graham C, May 2018

 Gilligan Rowe and Associates is a chartered accounting firm specialising in property, asset planning, legal structures, taxation and compliance.